JackRedstonia/stacks/README.md

 A MSVC toolchain is required (solely to build `skia-bindings`).
 Follow the `sdl2` crate's instructions on how to install development dependencies.

 ## License
-MIT license.
-See the LICENSE file for more information.
+See the LICENSE file.

 ## Contributing
 This repository is actively reviewing and accepting pull requests & issues, especially those that add documentation, improve performance or code quality.
-When participating in this project, please follow the Code of Conduct, as specified by the [`CODE_OF_CONDUCT.md` file](CODE_OF_CONDUCT.md).

-Any code you contribute to this repository is to be under the MIT license.
+Any code you contribute to this repository is to be under the GNU Affero GPL license, no exceptions.

 ## Note for GitHub users
 This repository is mirrored from GitLab.
 Development and non-`master` branches appear over at https://gitlab.com/JackRedstonia/stacks.